SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Remove-AzureRmCdnCustomDomain.md

 ## PARAMETERS

 ### -CustomDomainName
-The resource name of the custom domain
+The resource (display) name of the custom domain.

 ```yaml
 Type: String